Martyn’s Law (Protect Duty)

 • Clarify whether Martyn’s Law applies

-• Identify whether the Standard or Enhanced Duty is likely to apply
+• Identify whether the Standard or Enhanced Duty

 Plan Proportionate Measures